pdfplum/pdfplum/http-pdf-generator/PREINSTALL.md

 # Pre-installation

-Use this extension to generate PDF files using Handlebars, Puppeteer, and HTML.
-PDFPlum requires you to do the following:
+Use this extension to generate PDF files with Handlebars, Puppeteer, and HTML.
+To use PDFPlum, follow these steps:

-- Prepare the template using HTML and Handlebars.
+- Create a template using HTML and Handlebars.
 - Package the resources into a ZIP file.
-- Upload it to a Google Cloud Storage bucket.
+- Upload the ZIP file to a Firebase Storage bucket.

-This extension exposes an HTTP endpoint, calling which will trigger the extension.
+This extension exposes an HTTP endpoint, which, when called, triggers the extension.

-It then downloads the template provided, runs Handlebars on it with the provided data coming from endpoint GET parameters and converts it to PDF.
-The generated PDF file will be stored in a Firebase Storage bucket and you can also setup the extension to return it in the HTTP call response.
+Upon triggering, the extension downloads the template, runs Handlebars on it with the data from the endpoint's GET parameters, and converts it to PDF.
+The generated PDF file is stored in a Firebase Storage bucket, and you can also configure the extension to return the PDF in the HTTP call response.

 ## Demo

-For inspiration, there are some pre-made templates and their outputs prepared in the [template-samples/](https://github.com/pdfplum/pdfplum/tree/main/template-samples) directory.
-Each of them includes the HTMLs and their resources.
-The sample outputs can be found next to the template's `generated` directory.
-To use any of these in your extension config, just upload the `.zip` file to a Storage bucket and include the complete path of the file in `TEMPLATE_PATH` extension parameter.
+For inspiration, check out the pre-made templates and their outputs in the [template-samples/](https://github.com/pdfplum/pdfplum/tree/main/template-samples) directory.
+Each includes HTML files and their resources.
+To use any of these templates in your extension, upload the `.zip` file to a Storage bucket and include the complete file path in the `TEMPLATE_PATH` extension parameter.

 ## Preparation

-Before installing this extension, you'll need to:
+Before installing this extension, you need to:

 - Create a template as described [here](#the-template).
 - [Set up Firebase Storage in your Firebase project.](https://firebase.google.com/docs/storage)
 - Upload the template file (the zipped directory) to a Firebase Storage bucket.

-The templates in this extension are based on Handlebars and can be configured via the means provided in Handlebars.
+Templates in this extension are based on Handlebars and can be configured using the features provided by Handlebars.

-The printing mechanism is served by [Puppeteer](https://pptr.dev/) based on Chromium's PDF rendering engine.
+The printing mechanism is powered by [Puppeteer](https://pptr.dev/) which uses Chromium's PDF rendering engine.

 ## Why Puppeteer?

-Based on testing done on different free PDF generation tools including Google Docs API, Pandoc, makepdf, and others, the best tool to run in Cloud Functions and support an easy way of templating via Handlebars was Puppeteer.
-All other tools had limitations which prevented a full end-to-end PDF templating solution.
-There are potential solutions using third-party PDF APIs but the goal of this extension was to support a free and simple solution.
+After testing various free PDF generation tools, including Google Docs API, Pandoc, makepdf, and others, Puppeteer was found to be the best for running in Cloud Functions and supporting easy templating with Handlebars.
+All other tools had limitations that prevented a complete end-to-end PDF templating solution.
+Third-party PDF APIs could be alternatives, but this extension aims to provide a free and straightforward solution.

 ## Usage

 ### The template

-A ZIP file including an `index.html` file is the template bundle.
-The bundle can optionally include media, fonts, CSS files, etc. The `index.html` file can use all the files provided in the bundle, assuming they are being served in `/`.
+The template bundle is a ZIP file containing an `index.html` file.
+The bundle can optionally include media, fonts, CSS files, and more.
+The `index.html` file can access all files in the bundle, assuming they are served at the root (`/`).

-For example, `images/flower.png` in the ZIP file will be served in `/images/flower.png`.
-The `index.html` file can also access resources on the internet, to load a font, a script, or a CSS file from CDNs, etc.
+For example, `images/flower.png` in the ZIP file will be served at `/images/flower.png`.
+The `index.html` file can also access online resources, such as loading a font, script, or CSS file from CDNs.

 ### The endpoint

-The extension exposes an endpoint that generates a PDF file based on the template file using the GET parameters given to it.
+The extension exposes an endpoint that generates a PDF file based on the template file and the GET parameters provided.

 ## How it all works

-The template bundle will be uncompressed, served and loaded by a Chromium instance.
-Handlebars will run on all `.html`, `.txt`, and `.md` files to replace their template placeholders with data provided in GET parameter `data`.
-After all network resources are completely loaded, a PDF file is generated from the rendered webpage.
+The template bundle is uncompressed, served, and loaded by a Chromium instance.
+Handlebars runs on all `.html`, `.txt`, and `.md` files, replacing their template placeholders with data from the GET parameter `data`.
+After all network resources are fully loaded, a PDF file is generated from the rendered webpage.

-If a bucket name is set in [`OUTPUT_STORAGE_BUCKET`](#outputstoragebucket-optional) extension parameter, the generated PDF file will be saved in that bucket.
-Also if [`RETURN_PDF_IN_RESPONSE`](#returnpdfinresponse-required) is on, the PDF file will be returned in response to the HTTP call.
+If a bucket name is set in the `OUTPUT_STORAGE_BUCKET` extension parameter, the generated PDF file is saved in that bucket.
+If `RETURN_PDF_IN_RESPONSE` is enabled, the PDF file is returned in response to the HTTP call.

-The PDF file will be named based on the rules described [here](#outputfilename).
+The PDF file is named according to the rules described [here](#outputfilename).

 ### GET parameters

 #### `outputFileName`

-Sets the name of the output PDF file that will be saved in the Firebase Storage bucket.

-It is also used to set the name of the PDF file returned in the response.
+Sets the name of the output PDF file to be saved in the Firebase Storage bucket and the name of the PDF file returned in the response.

-If not provided, a name will be generated by concatenating a UUID and the current timestamp.
+If not provided, a name is generated by concatenating a UUID and the current timestamp

 Note that when the function is triggered by Firestore, the output file name will be the ID of the document.